yj7082126/musubi-tuner/docs/framepack.md

 Key differences from HunyuanVideo training:
 -   Uses `fpack_train_network.py`.
+- `--f1` option is available for FramePack-F1 model training.
+You need to specify the FramePack-F1 model as `--dit`.
+This option only changes the sample generation during training.
+The training process itself is the same as the original FramePack model.
 -   **Requires** specifying `--vae`, `--text_encoder1`, `--text_encoder2`, and `--image_encoder`.
 -   **Requires** specifying `--network_module networks.lora_framepack`.
 -  Optional `--latent_window_size` argument (default 9, should match caching).